Travelling on a Budget

 Costs.
 Once you have settled on a destination, research it and figure out the costs involved.
 Think about the full picture – vacation bills go beyond flights and hotels.
 Think about meals, entertainment, shopping, and transportation as well.
 Use travel websites to find savings – you might even be able to package many of the costs together for big discounts.
 If you have a credit card with travel rewards, check your account balance to see if you can fly or stay for free.

 Off-peak.
 If you have the flexibility with your vacation time, try scheduling an off-peak trip.
-A travel package to the Caribbean might be twice as expensive during the March Break period as it is just a month or two later.
-November through March is considered low season in Europe – you’ll save money, avoid crowds, and not have to deal with sweltering heat.
+A travel package to the Caribbean might be twice as expensive during Spring.
+Try to wait a month or two.
+In Europe, low season is November through March.
+Save money, avoid crowds, and stay away from the sweltering heat.

 Friends and family.
 Think about your connections that live around the world and consider staying with them when you travel.
 Chances are, they’ll be happy to share their home with a friend they haven’t seen in a long time.
 Offer to pitch in on groceries or buy a gift as a token of thanks with some of the money you saved on hotels and restaurants.